TriumphCoding/Adelphia/Design/SourceBook05.md

 **Reaver** *Lv 2*: Reverses the direction of the Weapon triangle for combats involving this weapon.

-**Class Slayer** *Lv 2*: Choose a Class Skill.
-If your opponent has that class skill, triple the might of this weapon.
+**Class Slayer** *Lv 2*: Choose a Class Ability.
+If your opponent has that class ability, triple the might of this weapon.

 **Creature Slayer** *Lv 2*: Choose a Creature Type.
 If your opponent is that creature type, triple the might of this weapon.